cmsflash/cmsflash.github.io/index.md

 - Jan.
 2019 - May 2019.
 - *Assisted [George Mitcheson](https://www.cs.hku.hk/people/profile.jsp?teacher=georgem), Guest Lecturer, Department of Computer Science, The University of Hong Kong*
-- Developed a [Django server](https://github.com/gibicehr/hrserver) as the external HR server for student projects and deployed the server on [Heroku](https://gibice-hrserver.herokuapp.com/).
+- Developed a [Django server](https://github.com/gibicehr/hrserver) as the external HR server for student projects and deployed it to [Heroku](https://gibice-hrserver.herokuapp.com/).
 - Answered questions from and held consultations with students on Git, the Unified Modeling Language, and software design and engineering principles.

 # Other Projects